refinedev/refine/documentation/blog/2023-03-03-ra-chakra-tutorial.md

 ## Conclusion

 In this article, we covered how to create a React admin panel with refine.
-We also learnt:
+We also learned:

 -   How to bootstrap a refine application.
 -   Connecting a Strapiv4 data provider to a refine application.